 Early one morning I stopped by the Reading Terminal Market, an indoor mall of merchants who primarily sell food.
 The offerings ranged from a candy store to Amish baked goods to fresh fish to custom-made lunch sandwiches.

 Horse carriages are always at your service, especially in Old City.
+Hop in and get a tour of the city.

 This was one of my favorite sights in the city: A Buddhist temple hidden on a random South Philly side street.
 Out of nowhere in a blue collar residential neighborhood came this splash of color and culture.